-I currently offer classes and some retreats for girls in fourth through eighth grades, and one program for high schoolers.
+I currently offer classes, workshops and retreats for girls in 4th through 8th grades, and for boys in 6th-7th and 8th-9th grades.
 Each session of classes is designed to address the specific physical, emotional, and social issues facing students at that age.

 How often do the classes meet and for how long?

 It depends on the grade level and the program.
 Programs have 5-6 classes per session that typically meet once or twice a week.
 Classes usually take place right after school for an hour and a half or an hour and fifteen minutes, depending on the program.
 Classes typically meet during the week, but occasionally there will be a class on a weekend day.